 Wing Chun went on to defeat the warlord using her new style of martial arts.
 This new style was then named after her and it is now called Wing Chun.

 She eventually got married to someone else and started teaching the art to others.
 From here the art of Wing Chun spread throughout China.
 It was passed down from master to master until it eventually, it reached a man whose name was "Ip Man".
 Ip Man is known as the grandmaster of this style of fighting.
 He is famous for teaching Bruce Lee, Kung fu.

-Today, Wing Chun is know to be one of the most widespread and effective forms of self defense.
+Today, Wing Chun is known to be one of the most widespread and effective forms of self-defense.

 Answer: Wing Chun first and foremost strives to be a practical fighting system.
 Wing Chun practitioners are not concerned with modifying the art to become a competitive sport martial art.
 There are no Wing Chun Tournaments.
 The style contains many techniques, such as elbow and knee strikes, eye gouging, groin hits, and throat strikes, that are meant to quickly take out a would be assailant.

 Answer: Wing Chun and Shaolin are very closely related.
 In fact, some of the techniques are IDENTICAL.
 The art of Wing Chun is integrated into the adult class at the Las Vegas Kung Fu Academy.
 If you are looking for a pure Wing Chun Class, this is probably not the right school for you.

 Answer: No Wing Chun is coverd in the adult class along with other styles.
 If you are looking to JUST learn Wing Chun, this class is not for you